-4. Runtime Entities
+6. Runtime Entities

-Once you are feel confident with the starter code provided for encoding assembly instructions, you can move on to code generation by traversing your program's AST.
+Once you are done with ModRMSIB and completing any unfinished instructions, you can move on to code generation by traversing your program's AST.

 The starter code targets the more difficult "position-independent bytecode" format for executable binaries.
 This means that we will not know where other segments like ".bss" are located.
 This makes it difficult, consider: